MicrosoftDocs/azure-docs/articles/load-balancer/configure-vm-scale-set-portal.md

-## Deploy virtual machine scale set with existing load balancer
+## Deploy Virtual Machine Scale Set with existing load balancer

-In this section, you'll create a virtual machine scale set in the Azure portal with an existing Azure load balancer.
+In this section, you'll create a Virtual Machine Scale Set in the Azure portal with an existing Azure load balancer.

 > [!NOTE]
 > The following steps assume a virtual network named **myVNet** and a Azure load balancer named **myLoadBalancer** has been previously deployed.

-1. On the top left-hand side of the screen, click **Create a resource** and search for **Virtual machine scale set** in the marketplace search.
+1. On the top left-hand side of the screen, select **Create a resource** and search for **Virtual machine scale set** in the marketplace search.

 2. Select **Virtual machine scale set** and Select **Create**.